kuljitvirk/quantum/README.md

 ### `notebooks`

 * Simulation of quantum period finding algorithm.
-* Exploring the Floquet expansion for a harmonically driven 2-level system.
+* Numerical accuracy of the time ordered exponential for a 2-level harmonically driven system.
 * Tight-binding bandstructure of 2D materials based on PRB, Fang et. al. , 95 (20), 2015.
 * Band inversion in a 2-state model.